-What’s more, combine this with a simple dessert, and you can make that a full meal for four people for under $40.
+What’s more, combine this with a simple fruity dessert and you can make a full meal for four people without breaking $40.

 Okay, now that we know what the goods are, let’s talk money.

 Let’s talk dessert first.
-I discovered the blueberries sitting pretty at $3.99 each.
-In terms of weight, we’re only talking eight ounces.
-Meanwhile, for the pound cake – conveniently located next to the berries – a package of six small rounds costs $2.99.
-That’s a pretty great price, but it doesn’t give us enough cake.
-Homemade whipped cream is also on my list, and Whole Foods has it for $4.07.
-So far, dessert’s total sits at $11.05, if I go with just one packet of blueberries and one packet of pound cake.
+I discover eight-ounce packages of blueberries sitting pretty at $3.99 each.
+Meanwhile, for the pound cake — conveniently located next to the berries — a package of six small rounds costs $2.99.
+While not a lot of cake, it’s still a really great price.
+Whipped cream is also on my list, and Whole Foods has it for $4.07.
+So far, my total sits at $11.05.

-Now time for the meat and veggies.
+Now for the meat and veggies.
 What I like most about Whole Foods is that it has mounds of fresh fish, poultry, and meat available from local sources.
-I picked up locally sourced beef top sirloin for $9.04.
-Strolling back over to the vegetable section, there are a few different choices of peppers, each for a different price.
+I pick up locally sourced beef top sirloin for $9.04.
+Strolling back over to the vegetable section, there are a few types of pepper, each for a different price.

 Red peppers imported from Mexico cost $3.49 per pound, while green peppers cost $1.99 per pound.
-The alternatives come either from the U.S. or an unknown location of origin.
-Their price is super agreeable, but still – they’re only one dollar less than the Mexican imports.
+The alternatives come either from the U.S. or an unknown origin.
+Their price is super agreeable, but still — they’re only a dollar less than the Mexican imports.
 Living in Arizona, I’m going with the fresher option.

-Since I only need one pepper, my total cost for my “luxury” peppers is just $2.46.
-Combine that with the onion at $1.17, and my total for Whole Foods Memorial Day shopping is $21.55 for enough food to serve a party of four.
+Since I need only one pepper, my total cost for my “luxury” peppers is just $2.46.
+Combine that with the onion at $1.17, and my total for Whole Foods Memorial Day shopping is $23.72 for enough food to serve a party of four.

 Trader Joe’s: $37.61

 Regardless of which store we purchase from, we’re still making it out under $40.
-Still, Whole Foods is clearly where it’s at.
-Especially when we take convenience out of the equation.
+All the same, Whole Foods is clearly where it’s at.

-We’ll save a total of $16.06, which would allow us to splurge on the flowers at either location and still make it out for under $40.00.
-All hail the gloriousness of Whole Foods and their low prices on local foods!
+We’ll save a total of $16.06, which would allow us to splurge on the flowers at either location.
+All in all, a rather affordable way to celebrate Memorial Day.